-EALE has about 600 members from 25 countries.
-Membership is open to
+EALE has more than 800 members from 25 countries.
+Membership is open to both individuals and institutions.

-Elsevier Science, is the official journal of EALE.
+Labour Economics, published by Elsevier Science, is the official journal of EALE.
 A subscription to the journal ‘Labour Economics’, is an integral part of individual membership of EALE.

 Other planned activities

 EALE intends to develop a range of activities related to both research and teaching.
 This is likely to include:

 - support for the creation of international working groups and for workshops to be held in Maastricht, where the EALE secretariat is based;

 - contributions to the development of teaching in labour economics;

 - assistance in the preparation of collective publications on selected topics in labour economics;

 - collaboration with other professional associations with related interests in Europe and elsewhere.